daniloedu/etsy_app/Readme.md

 ## Deployment

-This application can be deployed to various platforms.
+This application can be deployed to various platforms (Right now is configured to work on Reder.com).
 Key considerations:

 1.  **Redirect URI:** Update your Etsy App configuration with the production Redirect URI (e.g., `https:/localhost:3003/oauth/redirect`).
 2.  **Environment Variables:** Set `ETSY_CLIENT_ID`, `SESSION_SECRET`, `PORT`, and `NODE_ENV=production` on your hosting platform.